MV Resolution Bay

-The MV Resolution Bay was a container ship owned by Overseas Containers Limited (OCL).
+The MV Resolution Bay was a container ship owned by Overseas Containers Limited.

 History

-Resolution Bay was launched and delivered to OCL in 1977, and was scrapped in 2002 in Hamburg,Germany.
+Resolution Bay was launched and delivered to Overseas Containers Limited (OCL) in 1977, and was scrapped in 2002 in Hamburg, Germany.
 The ship was one of two identical sisters built by Bremer Vulkan shipyard in West Germany, the other being the MV Mairangi Bay.
-A third ship - the New Zealand Pacific - operated by The New Zealand Shipping Corporation, was save in minor details, identical to the two Bay ships.
-Owner OCL was to later become P&O Containers Ltd, which itself merged with Nedlloyd Lines to become P&O Nedlloyd.
+A third ship – the New Zealand Pacific – operated by The New Zealand Shipping Corporation, was save in minor details, identical to the two Bay ships.
+Owner OCL was to later become P&O Containers, which itself merged with Nedlloyd Lines to become P&O Nedlloyd.
 Resolution Bay operated for all three entities, mainly on the UK/Europe to Australia/New Zealand route.